-- ANTENNA Connect a 50 to 75 ohm, unbalanced resonant antenna, such as a beam, dipole, or vertical.
-Balanced antennas and those with higher impedances should be matched with an antenna tuner or similar network. - T/R-REC SWITCH For normal transceiver operation, position this switch in the T/R mode.
-If an external amplifier or a separate receiving antenna is to be used, refer to the detailed instructions in SECTION II. - MIC For SSB operation, plug a high impedance dynamic, ceramic or crystal microphone into this jack.
+ANTENNA - Connect a 50 to 75 ohm, unbalanced resonant antenna, such as a beam, dipole or vertical.
+Balanced antennas and those with higher impedances should be matched with an antenna tuner or similar network.

+- T/R-REC SWITCH For normal transceiver operation, position this switch in the T/R mode.
+If an external amplifier or a separate receiving antenna is to be used, refer to the detailed instructions in SECTION II. - MIC For ssb operation, plug a high impedance dynamic, ceramic or crystal microphone into this jack.
 Transistor amplified microphones can be used also, providing output level is adjusted to a low enough value so as not to overload the microphone channel.

-Use standard 1/4" stereo type phono plug -- tip to PTT switch; band to microphone signal; barrel to ground.
+Use standard 1/4" stereo type phone plug.
+Tip to PTT switch; band to microphone signal; barrel to ground.
 Use shielded cable to prevent rf pickup.
 PTT switch should be SPDT type which shorts out the microphone in the receive mode.

-KEY - For CW operation, connect a straight key, bug or electronic keyer to this jack.
-Electronic keyers should preferably be of the reed relay type since a low resistance is required on the KEY line for proper transmitter keying.
+KEY - For cw operation, connect a straight key, bug or electronic keyer to this jack.
+Electronic keyers should be of the reed relay type or with low positive voltage switching transistors (NPNs).
+A low resistance and/or low saturation voltage from the transistor keyed keyer is required on the KEY line for proper transmitter keying.